 Susan in Omaha

 I mixed baking soda powder with ground-up salt and rubbed it into my carpet with a broom.
 How can I remove it?
 Since then I sprayed on coconut oil, which is a solid unless it's a hot day.
 Thanks.

 I'm thinking you need to have that professionaly cleaned, if your efforts were in vain.

-Salt and baking soda should suck up some of the oil, but hot water, alcohol, dish detergent, and sometimes an iron on top of it, should do the trick as well, as in this video: https://youtu.be/ianN1VKReUc
+Salt and baking soda should suck up some of the oil, but hot water, alcohol, dish detergent, and sometimes an iron on top of it, should do the trick as well, as in this video: youtu.be/

 From Hybrid Rasta Mama:Blot the excess coconut oil out with towels.
 Use plain, white towels, as coconut oil can remove dyes from towels or paper towels if the dyes are of a poor quality and not set into the fabric of paper correctly.